FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 C
 ```

-**Question 181: Why are standard distances like Euclidean distance often unsuitable for time series data?**
+**Why are standard distances like Euclidean distance often unsuitable for time series data?**
 - A) They ignore the temporal dynamics and patterns specific to time series data.
 - B) They calculate distances too quickly, leading to underfitting.
 - C) They are more computationally intensive than specialized time series distances.